 You can choose from lots of short term rental apartment in Le Marais.
 Some of them are luxury rentals too!

-I suggest many of them in the Accommodation section.
-Anyway, if you want to know the pros and cons of each of them, find out about which one you are more curious about!
+If you want to know the pros and cons of each of them, find out about which one you are more curious about.

-What I love about this apartment is that it’s very bright and it’s close to transports and lots of attractions in Paris.
+What I love about this Bright Apartment in Le Marais is that it’s very bright and it’s close to transports and lots of attractions in Paris.

-The cozy accommodation for short rentals in Le Marais that is neat and colorful.
+The 1-Bedroom Flat in Le Marais is the cozy accommodation for short rentals in Le Marais that is neat and colorful.
 Perfect for business travel or 2/3 people.

-Another flat in the very center of Paris, great for business travel, couples or a family.
+Another Short Rentals Flat in Le Marais, great for business travel, couples or a family.
 A very fully equipped open space!

 Luxury Hotels in Le Marais